Skip to Content

 A successful class drop in action.
 Finding the right rung is the most important placement decision a trainer makes all year.

-Class move signals at a glance — use this at the form desk or on race day.
-Red = caution or fade; Amber = investigate before acting; Green = potential advantage.
+Class move signals — use at the form desk or on race day.
+Red = fade or caution; yellow = investigate; green = potential advantage.

 What is the highest class in horse racing?